-Table B.3: Peak District Dales SAC Name Peak District Dales SAC UK0019859 area area; others wo of the component SSSI sites (Matlock Woods and Via Gellia Woodland) are within plan rea; others are within the Peak District National Park, outside the Plan Area.
-Fotal Area 2326 ha) Reason(s) for designation calcareous substrates.
-9180: Tilio-Acerion fores feature.
-Non-primary: 4030: European Dry Hea 6130: Calaminarian gras 7230: Alkaline Fens.
-8120: Calcareous and calevels. n Priority Ilpine ANNEX II species: Primary: 1092: White-clawed (or Atlantic stream) crayfish.
+Table B.3: Peak District Dales SAC Name Location with regards to plan area Peak District Dales SAC UK0019859 Two of the component SSSI sites (Matlock Woods and Via Gellia Woodland) are within plan area; others are within the Peak District National Park, outside the Plan Area.
+(Total Area 2326 ha) Reason(s) for designation : Reason(s) for designation: ANNEX 1 habitats: Primary: 6210: Semi- natural dry grasslands and scrubland facies on calcareous substrates.
+9180: Tilio-Acerion forests of slopes, screes and ravines Priority feature.
+Non-primary: 4030: European Dry Heaths.
+6130: Calaminarian grasslands.
+7230: Alkaline Fens.
+8120: Calcareous and calcshist screes of the montane to alpine levels.
+8210: Calcareous rocky slopes with chasmophytic vegetation.
 Non Primary: 1096: Brook lamprey.
 1163: Bullhead.
 SSSI component sites Ballidon Dale Coombs Dale Cressbrook Dale Dove Valley and Biggin Dale Hamps and Manifold Valleys

 Table B.3: Peak District Dales SAC

 Lathkill Dale

 Long Dale, Hartington

 Long Dale and Grattonn Dale

 Matlock Woods

 Monks Dale

 Wye Valley

 Topley Pike and Deepdale

 Via Gellia Woodlands

-Conservation objectives Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring;
+Conservation objectives Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site cor the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring;

 The extent and distribution of qualifying natural habitats and habitats of qualifying species

 The structure and function (including typical species) of qualifying natural habitats

 The structure and function of the habitats of qualifying species

-The supporting processes on which qualifying natural habitats and the habitats of qualifying species rely
+• The supporting processes on which qualifying natural habitats and the habitats of qualifying species rely

 The populations of qualifying species, and,

 • The distribution of qualifying species within the site.
-7

 Vulnerability

 tone grasslands of the Peak District Dales is inappropriate grazing management.
 The ideal management for nature It grazing throughout most of the year, with a break in grazing during the spring and early summer - tends to conflict with